wafflespeanut/rust-sorty/README.md

 #![allow(unsorted_declarations)]        // stay quiet!
 ```

-*Remove it once you've done all the checks, when you no longer need the plugin!* I was just kidding.
+*Remove it once you've done all the checks, when you'll no longer be needing the plugin!*

+I was just kidding.
 I'll be very happy if you just keep it :)

 ### Note: